MaaAssistantArknights/maa-cli/README-EN.md

 ```

 For `Input` type, a prompt will be shown to ask user to input a value.
 If the default value is given, it will be used if user input empty value, otherwise it will re-prompt.
-For `Select` type, a prompt will be shown to ask user to input a index or custom value (if `allow_custom` is `true`).
+For `Select` type, a prompt will be shown to ask user to input an index or custom value (if `allow_custom` is `true`).
 If the default index is given, it will be used if user input empty value, otherwise it will re-prompt.

 `--batch` option can be used to run tasks in batch mode, which will use default value for all inputs and panic if no default value is given.